 SO, I’M GOING TO RANT ABOUT IT FOR APPROX 700 WORDS, OK?

 Canada and I (I refer to my love interests by their country of origin, don’t hate) only had two dates, but the first one lasted 17 hours, so really we had about five dates.
 His aforementioned brilliance got under my skin in a way that doesn’t happen that often.
 I quickly developed the dreaded feels, eugh.

 Canada asked me a few times about whether our date would end up in my blog, and I knew it would because everything ends up in here (be warned).
-He joked about making our time together weird so I’d have something to write about, and each time I laughed while secretly hoping that nothing bad would happen; that I’d be without a blog post but with an excellent man in my life (even if it was just for a couple of weeks before we both headed to our next destinations).
+He joked about making our time together weird so I’d have something to write about, and each time I laughed while secretly hoping that nothing bad would happen; that I’d be without a blog post but with an excellent man to make out with (even if it was just for a couple of weeks before we both headed to our next destinations).

 But of course, that didn’t happen…

 Everything went tits up, obviously, and I got a bit ‘in my head’ about the whole thing.

 You know that scene in Bridget Jones’ Diary where she’s in her flat boshing wine and singing ‘All by Myself’?
 That was me, only with added sweating because it’s so bloody hot in Mexico.

 You see, a truly terrible series of events was set into motion after date two: